Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Conclusion

-These findings demonstrate the potential of incorporating LLMs into choice modelling workflows.
 However, several limitations remain.
-Most LLMs struggled with estimation tasks, either hallucinating results or producing non-reproducible outputs.
-Additionally, some specifications omitted alternative-specific constants, failed to converge, or produced counter-intuitive parameter signs.
+Some LLM-generated specifications lacked alternative-specific constants, failed to converge when independently estimated, or produced counter-intuitive parameter signs.
 These limitations underscore the continued necessity of expert oversight in model development, interpretation, and validation.\\

-In particular, open-weight models such as LLaMA and Gemma revealed significant limitations in supporting end-to-end choice modelling workflows.
-Unlike proprietary (closed-weight) models, these models lack user-friendly interfaces and must be run locally, which adds a layer of technical complexity.
-In practice, both models frequently failed to produce plausible utility specifications or convergent results.
-Gemma only produced usable outputs in one experimental configuration (Experiment 3), and only after unbehavioural specifications were manually filtered out.
-LLaMA succeeded in generating estimable specifications only in Experiment 5, where only prompt and data dictionary were used as inputs.
-These models tended to return very few specifications due to limited output length and often lacked access to or understanding of database structure (choice modelling context).
-Overall, open-weight LLMs, in their current form, remain inadequate for end-to-end assistance in discrete choice modelling.
-Nonetheless, these models may still play a useful role within hybrid workflows that leverage their strengths—such as language understanding, reasoning, domain knowledge, and prompt-based guidance—without relying on them for full automation (see \citep{cao2024survey} for a detailed taxonomy of LLM-enhanced reinforcement learning framework, which could be extended to discrete choice modelling \citep{nova2025improving}).\\
+Moreover, open-weight models evaluated in this study (Llama and Gemma variants) exhibited significant limitations when used for end-to-end choice modelling workflows in out-of-the-box manner, without fine-tuning, and under practical deployment constraints.
+Unlike proprietary (closed-weight) models, which were accessed through managed interfaces, these models were executed through inference APIs, which introduces additional technical complexity and may impose computational and memory constraints.
+Empirically, both models failed frequently to generate behaviourally plausible utility specifications or produced specifications that did not converge when estimated.
+Gemma produced usable outputs only in one experimental configuration (Experiment 3), and only after invalid specifications were manually filtered out.
+Llama had interface limitations that prevented file uploads at the time the experiments were conducted.
+As a result, it succeeded in generating estimable specifications only in Experiment 5, where inputs were limited to a prompt and data dictionary.
+Across experiments, these models tended to return very few specifications due to limited output length and often lacked access to, or understanding of, the database structure.
+Importantly, these findings should not be interpreted as inherent limitations of open-weight LLM architectures in general.
+Rather, they reflect the performance of the particular model versions evaluated here, when used without task-specific fine-tuning and under realistic deployment conditions.
+Fine-tuning or tighter integration within hybrid systems may plausibly improve their performance.
+Accordingly, while the open-weight models considered here remain unsuitable for reliable end-to-end automation in discrete choice modelling, they may still play a valuable role within hybrid workflows that leverage their strengths in language understanding, reasoning, and prompt-based guidance, without relying on them for full automation (see \citep{cao2024survey} for a detailed taxonomy of LLM-enhanced reinforcement learning framework, which could be extended to discrete choice modelling \citep{nova2025improving}).\\

 In summary, our findings offer several practical insights for how to best use LLMs in specifying and estimating MNL models: